1,000+ Opportunities

 " * " indicates required fields This field is for validation purposes and should be left unchanged.
 Explore Our Grantee Stories Join WFM’s Participatory Grantmaking Committee Investing in Economic Opportunity Grows the Power of Community WFM Invests $45,000 in Innovative Young Leaders

-Based on current listing details, eligibility includes: Organizations and programs working to address gender-based violence in Minnesota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations and programs working to address gender-based violence in Minnesota.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program